Tinformant/pythia/README.md

 ### 4.3 Strategy
 1. Hierarchy is top-down: First enabling lowest granularity and most general spans, and at each cycle enabling more and more granular spans to narrow down performance problems.

-### Flat
+### 4.4 Flat
-1. Does not use hierarchy but only happen-before relationship
+1. Does not rely on the hierarchy, and instead only uses the happens before relationships to find which trace points to enable

 ### happen-before: system definition
 hierachy: span inside span; caller/callee refers to spans